Vineeth-28/Netflix-clone/README.md

 Netflix Clone is a powerful developer tool that mirrors the essential features of a leading streaming service, providing a robust foundation for building scalable applications.

-**Why Netflix Clone?**

-This project serves as a comprehensive platform that replicates the core functionalities of a popular streaming service.
-The core features include:

-- 🎥 **User-Friendly Interface:** Effortlessly browse, search, and stream a wide variety of content.
-- ⚙️ **Scalable Architecture:** Designed to support future enhancements and maintainability.
-- 🌐 **Engaging Landing Page:** A foundational layout that showcases key features and user engagement elements.
-- ❓ **FAQ Section:** Addresses common inquiries, enhancing user experience and retention.

----

-## Getting Started

-### Prerequisites

-This project requires the following dependencies:

 - **Programming Language:** HTML,Css,Javascript